 and Labor and Employment Law and was appointed Co-Chair of the Trial Evidence Committee for the 2017-2018 bar year.
 He is a former president of the Peoria County Bar

 Association.
 He is also a member of the Illinois State Bar Association

-Council and is a current member of the Standing Committee on Continuing Legal
+Council and is a former member of the Standing Committee on Continuing Legal

 Education.
 Mr. Lied is a member of the Leading Lawyers network and has been

 selected as an Illinois Super Lawyer for the period 2007 - 2019.